enhance-dev/enhance.dev/app/docs/md/routing/catch-all-routes.md

 ```
 </doc-code>

-Because catch all routes don’t have explicitly labelled dynamic segments, your request’s path parameters object will contain a `proxy` key whose value is a string containing the matching path segments.
+Because catch all routes don’t have explicitly labeled dynamic segments, your request’s path parameters object will contain a `proxy` key whose value is a string containing the matching path segments.
 For example:

 | API route | Example URL | `req.params` |
 | - | - | - |